syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/validation.md

 documentation: ug
 ---

-# DateTime Validation
+# Validation

-`SfDateTimeEdit` control validate the DateTime Value on pressing the Enter key, control lost its focus or pick the date from the DropDown Calendar. `ValidationOption` that helps to decides how the value will be changed when validation failed.
+`SfDateTimeEdit` control validate the DateTime Value on pressing the Enter key, control lost its focus or pick the date from the DropDown Calendar.

+## Validation reset option

+`ValidationOption` that helps to decides how the value will be changed when validation failed.
 If the validation failed, Value reset with previous date time `Value` or `MinValue` or `MaxValue`.
 If the validating event is not handled then the validation will be done based on the `ValidationOption` of SfDateTimeEdit.

 Validation results based on the input provided to `Value` or `DateTimeText` of SfDateTimeEdit.
 If the provided input is invalid datetime format or value met minimum or maximum value constraint, validation results will be fail.